WalkerMx/AutoCrispy/README.md

   As the textures dump, new upscaled textures are generated, and the originals are optionally deleted.

-  Also, make sure you have enough VRAM if you use multithreading, especially with Caffe.
+  Also, make sure you have enough VRAM if you use multithreading, especially with Caffe and ESRGAN.
 More threads & higher upscales dramatically increase the memory requirements!

   Guides for some common programs can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/GUIDES.md).